Adversarial Attack and Defense on Graph Data: A Survey: Introduction

-Although there are an increasing number of studies on adversarial attack and defense, such adversarial analysis mainly focuses on image, natural language, and speech domains.
-A related study on graph data is at its infancy despite the importance of graph data in many real-world applications.
+Although there are an increasing number of studies on adversarial attack and defense, current research mainly focuses on image, natural language, and speech domains.
+The investigative effort on graph data is at its infancy, despite the importance of graph data in many real-world applications.
 For example, in the credit prediction application, an adversary can easily disguise himself by adding a friendship connection with others, which may cause severe consequences \cite{dai2018adversarial}.
-Compared with previous adversarial analysis in non-graph data, the study on graph data raises several unique challenges: 1) Unlike images consisting of continuous features, the graph structure and nodes' features are discrete.
-It is difficult to design efficient algorithms that are able to generate adversarial examples in the discrete spaces.
-2) Adversarial perturbations are designed to be imperceptible to humans in the image domain, so one can force a specific distance function, such as $L_p$ norm distance to be small between adversarial and benign instances.
-However, in graph data, how to define ``imperceptible" or ``subtle perturbation" requires further analysis, measurement and study.
+Compared with non-graph data, the adversarial analysis of graph data presents several unique challenges: 1) Unlike image data with continuous pixel values, the graph structure are discrete valued.
+It is difficult to design an efficient algorithm that can generate adversarial examples in the discrete space.
+2) Adversarial perturbations are designed to be imperceptible to humans in the image domain, so one can force a particular distance function, such as $\ell_p$-norm distance to be small between adversarial and benign instances.
+However, in graph data, how to define ``imperceptible'' or ``subtle perturbation'' requires further analysis, measurement and investigation.

-Given the importance of graph-related applications and the successful applications of graph neural networks (GNNs), both academia and industry are interested in the robustness of GNNs.
-In recent several months, some researchers begin to focus on adversarial attack for a set of GNN models.
-In this paper, we contribute the first study on summarizing different adversarial learning on graph data and providing taxonomies for them according to various criteria.
-All relevant attack and defense are listed in Tables \ref{table::attack_summary} and \ref{table::defense_summary}.
-Despite the more than one hundred papers published in the last three years, there are several challenges remaining unsolved until now, which we contribute to summarize and introduce in this work as below.
+Given the importance of graph applications in the context of big data and the successful use of graph neural networks (GNNs), the robustness of GNNs has attracted significant interests from both academia and industry.
+In recent years, many efforts have been made to explore adversarial attacks and defenses for a set of GNN models.
+The purpose of this paper is to present a comprehensive taxonomy of existing adversarial learning literature on graph data, to develop a framework to unify most existing approaches, and to explore the future tendencies.
+All relevant attack and defense studies are listed in Tables \ref{table::attack_summary} and \ref{table::defense_summary}, primarily on the basis of tasks, strategies, baselines, evaluation metrics and datasets.
+Despite more than 100 papers published in the last three years, there are several challenges remaining unsolved until now, which we contribute to summarize and introduce in this work as follows.